abpio/abp-commercial-docs/en/ui/angular/password-complexity-indicator-component.md

   <abp-password-complexity-indicator [progressBar]="ProgressBarStatsObject"></abp-password-complexity-indicator>
 ```

-- Pass the password to the `validatePassword` method of `PasswordComplexityIndicatorService`, and bind returned value to the `abp-password-complexity-indicator` `progressBar` property.
+- Pass the password to the `validatePassword` method of the `PasswordComplexityIndicatorService`, and bind return the value to the `progressBar` property of the `abp-password-complexity-indicator`
 - We suggest localization instead of using the text value directly.
 - en.json
   ```json